anansilva/recipegen/README.md

 ### 1.1.
 How can we define relevancy?

-Detailed specs for relancy are not provided so I defined it myself based on two criteria:
+Since detailed specifications for relevance were not provided, I established my own based on two key factors:

-- What I would like to experience as an actual user
+- **User Experience**: What I would personally like to experience as an actual user.
-- Recipe and Ingredient metadata provided by the scrapped dataset
+- **Available Metadata**: The recipe and ingredient metadata extracted from the scraped dataset.

-1. I want to see recipes that match all the searched ingredients first
+1. **Exact Ingredient Match**: Recipes that contain all of the searched ingredients should be prioritized at the top of the results.
-2. Within the best matches, I want to see those that have fewer extra ingredients that I did not searched for
+2. **Minimal Extra Ingredients**: Among the top results, prioritize recipes that have the fewest additional ingredients beyond those searched for.
-3. If there are ties, show me the ones with better ranking
+3. **Higher User Ratings**: If multiple recipes match both the searched and extra ingredient criteria, rank them by user rating, with higher-rated recipes appearing first.
-4. If there are ties in the ranking, show me the ones that take less time to cook and prep
+4. **Shorter Prep and Cook Time**: In case of a tie in ratings, show recipes that require the least preparation and cooking time.

 ### 1.2.
 User stories

 As a user I can:

-- Search for recipes based on ingredients I have at home
+- Search for recipes based on the ingredients I have at home.
-- See the list of recipes ranked by relevance (defined on the previous section)
+- View a list of recipes ranked by relevance, as defined in the previous section.

 ## 2. Tech stack